Score savings on car insurance with Insurify

 While Root might be the next big insurance company—time will tell!—there’s another data-driven platform that’s the next big thing in insurance, period.

 With Insurify, you can say goodbye to dishonest insurance agents or manual searching for quotes from every single provider you can think of…who has time for that?

 Root might be the best bet for the most careful drivers out there.
 But you won’t be positive that your quote from Root is the best deal you can get if you don’t compare it to several others.

 The insurance industry is vast, and Root is only one piece of the puzzle!
 Insurify will save you hours of manual searching and let you compare cheap car insurance quotes from top-rated national and regional companies.
 If you’re honest about your good driving record, we bet you can find some of the lowest quotes out there—whether you’re on the hunt for state minimum coverage or all the perks of premium protection.

 Root Auto Insurance Overview

 Root was founded in March 2015 by Alex Timm and Dan Manges.
 Timm now acts as Root’s CEO; Manges is its Chief Technology Officer.
-The company has around 700 employees as of 2019 and has headquarters in Columbus, Ohio.
+The company has over 800 employees as of 2020 and has headquarters in Columbus, Ohio.

 Root Contact Information